-- Upon reception of a MSR, the currently executing component software is aborted and control is handed over to the MSL as defined by either Algorithm 1 or 2. - When a composite component propagates the MSR to all its subcomponents, each subcomponent c ∈ SC receives the MSR via the dedicated port p^{MSR}. - $exec(MB^{x}(m{new}))$ means that x starts to execute its behavior defined for mode m{new} .
+- Upon reception of a MSR, the currently executing component software is aborted and control is handed over to the MSL as defined by either Algorithm 1 or 2. - If a composite component receives the MSR from its parent, it will propagate it to all its subcomponents.
+However, if the MSR comes from a child, it will propagate it to all other subcomponents rather than this child and to its own parent if it has one, because it is not efficient to propagate the same MSR to any component more than once.
+When a composite component propagates the MSR to its subcomponents, each subcomponent $c \in SC$ receives the MSR via the dedicated port $p^{MSR}$ . - $exec(MB^x(m{new}))$ means that x starts to execute its behavior defined for mode $m{new}$ .